ASukhanov/apstrim/README.md

 # apstrim
-Logger of Control System parameters and data objects.
+Logger and extractor of Control System parameters (a.c.a EPICS PVs).
 Analog of SDDS writer.

 - Supported infrastructures: ADO, EPICS, LITE.
 - Efficient binary serialization format.
 - Like JSON.
 But it's faster and smaller.
-- Random-access retrieval of objects from selected time interval,
+- Random-access retrieval of objects from selected time interval.
 - Numpy arrays supported.
-- Optional online compression.
+- Fast online compression.
 - Basic plotting of the logged data.

 ## Installation
-Dependencies: **msgpack, msgpack-numpy, caproto**.
+Dependencies: **msgpack, msgpack-numpy, caproto, lz4framed**.
 These packages will be installed using pip:

     pip3 install apstrim

-The example program for deserialization and plotting **apstrim.plot** requires additional package: **pyqtgraph**.
+The example program for deserialization and plotting **apstrim.view**, requires additional package: **pyqtgraph**.

 ## Examples